IETF language tag: ISO 639-3 and ISO 639-1

-defined the concept of an "extended language subtag" (sometimes referred to as extlang), although no such subtags were registered at that time.
+RFC 4646 defined the concept of an "extended language subtag" (sometimes referred to as extlang), although no such subtags were registered at that time.

-and added primary language subtags corresponding to ISO 639-3 codes for all languages that did not already exist in the Registry.
+RFC 5645 and RFC 5646 added primary language subtags corresponding to ISO 639-3 codes for all languages that did not already exist in the Registry.
 In addition, codes for languages encompassed by certain macrolanguages were registered as extended language subtags.
 Sign languages were also registered as extlangs, with the prefix sgn.
 These languages may be represented either with the subtag for the encompassed language alone (cmn for Mandarin) or with a language-extlang combination (zh-cmn).
 The first option is preferred for most purposes.
 The second option is called "extlang form" and is new in RFC 5646.

 Whole tags that were registered prior to RFC 4646 and are now classified as "grandfathered" or "redundant" (depending on whether they fit the new syntax) are deprecated in favor of the corresponding ISO 639-3–based language subtag, if one exists.
-To list a few examples, nan is preferred over zh-min-nan for Min Nan Chinese; hak is preferred over i-hak and zh-hakka for Hakka Chinese; and ase is preferred over sgn-US for American Sign Language.
+To list a few examples, nan is preferred over zh-min-nan for Minnan; hak is preferred over i-hak and zh-hakka for Hakka; and ase is preferred over sgn-US for American Sign Language.

 Windows Vista and later versions of Microsoft Windows have RFC 4646 support.